cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 {: .notice--danger}

 1. Open the Cemu application
-1. Right click on `The Legend of Zelda - Breath of the Wild`
+2. Right click on `The Legend of Zelda - Breath of the Wild`
-1. Click `Edit graphics packs`
+3. Click `Edit graphics packs`
-1. On the bottom-right of the window, use the `Download Community GraphicPacks` button.
+4. On the bottom-right of the window, use the `Download Community GraphicPacks` button.
-1. After your packs are downloaded or verified, navigate to the `Graphics` category
+5. After your packs are downloaded or verified, navigate to the `Graphics` category
-1. Enable the `Resolution` checkbox
+6. Enable the `Resolution` checkbox
   - If you have a more powerful GPU, you can change the resolution to a higher value, e.g. 1920x1080
   - If you have a weaker GPU, e.g. an iGPU, consider changing it to a lower value to increase performance
-1. Navigate to `Mods` -> `FPS++`
+7. Navigate to `Mods` -> `FPS++`
-1. Enable all of the options in this subcategory
+8. Enable all of the options in this subcategory

     Changing FPS to 60FPS can cause [some issues](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Issues_arising_by_using_FPS.2B.2B_or_static_FPS.2B.2B) during gameplay.
 When these occur, simply set `Limit FPS (Required)` to 30FPS temporarily until you're past that point in the game.
     {: .notice--info}

-- Open the `Workarounds` category
+9. Open the `Workarounds` category

-If you're using OpenGL:
+a) If you're using OpenGL:

 1. Enable `Kakariko Torch Shadows (OpenGL)` and `LWZX Crash (OpenGL)`
   - Kakariko Torch Shadows resolves issues with square lighting around torches.
   - LWZX Crash prevents random crashes which can occur under specific circumstances.
-  1. Open the `GPU specific workarounds for OpenGL` subcategory
+2. Open the `GPU specific workarounds for OpenGL` subcategory
-  1. Enable all the options corresponding to your GPU (Intel, AMD or NVIDIA)
+3. Enable all the options corresponding to your GPU (Intel, AMD or NVIDIA)
   - Do not enable packs that are not meant for your GPU.
   - This means do not enabled Intel if you are not using your Intel GPU for Cemu.

-If you're using Vulkan:
+b) If you're using Vulkan:

 1. Enable `Grass Swaying (Vulkan)`
   - If you're using a compatible Vulkan 1.2 driver for Nvidia, this is no longer required.
   - This is still required for AMD and Intel GPUs.
-  1. If using an Intel GPU, enable `Intel GPU Shadows (Vulkan)`
+2. If using an Intel GPU, enable `Intel GPU Shadows (Vulkan)`
   - This may be resolved by Intel with future updates, feel free to test.

 ---